 Saturday July 28: 10 am - 6:30 pm

 Looking for the perfect way to celebrate Summer in Sonoma County?
 Join us on July 28th for Fort Ross Festival!
 Where else can you witness Kashia Pomo ceremonial dancing, sing along to Americana Swing, learn from Alaska Native craftspeople, and take in traditional Russian performances, all together on the most beautiful stretch of the Sonoma coast?
 Grab a pint from our Beer Garden (closes at 5:30 pm) and enjoy an amazing day celebrating different cultures.
-Back by popular demand, join the Fort Ross Militia for historic firearms demonstrations, and have a BLAST at Fort Ross!
+Back by popular demand, join the Fort Ross Militia for Musket and Cannon Firings, and have a BLAST at Fort Ross!

 10-4 Fort Compound crafts, music, dance, cooking & more from the Russian, Alaska Native & Kashia communities

-10-4 Fort Ross Marketplace (handmade traditional crafts & art) in the Fort Compound
+10-4 Fort Ross Marketplace: handmade traditional crafts & art (Fort Compound)

 10-12 Harbor Seal Interpretation (above Fort Ross Cove, opposite Call Picnic Area)